Films, workshops, camps, and activities for all ages.

 3. In the event of cancellation, TIFF must receive written notice no less than 20 school days before the scheduled workshop/ screening or a minimum of 50% of the estimated total will be charged.
 Bookings made less than 20 school days before the date of the visit are considered confirmed at the time of booking.
 Cancellation due to severely inclement weather or force majeure is exempt.

 4. TIFF recognizes that class attendance will fluctuate.
 The final fee will be calculated based on the total number of students present, 50% of the estimated total (as indicated on the confirmation form) or the minimum number of participants required, whichever is greater.
 Payment is due in full before the start of each workshop or screening.

 5. If a class arrives more than 15 minutes late for a scheduled programme, TIFF reserves the right to make alterations to scheduled programming in order to accommodate the change in schedule.

-Hands-on Workshops are available on Tuesdays, Wednesdays and Thursdays from September 26, 2017 through June 21, 2018.
+Hands-on Workshops are available on Tuesdays, Wednesdays, Thursdays and Fridays from September 26, 2017 through June 21, 2018.